Wendigo (film): Reception

 Wendigo was met with mixed reviews by critics.
-On Rotten Tomatoes, the film holds an approval rating of 60% based on 53 reviews, with a weighted average rating of 6.2/10.
+On Rotten Tomatoes, the film holds an approval rating of 60% based on 53 reviews, with a weighted average rating of 6.3/10.
 The site's critical consensus reads, "An artsy horror flick, Wendigo effectively creates an eerie atmosphere".
 Metacritic, which assigns a weighted average rating to reviews, the film has a weighted average score of 63 out of 100, based on 19 critics, indicating "Generally favorable reviews".

 Roger Ebert gave the film two and a half out of four stars.
 In his review, Ebert wrote, "Wendigo is a good movie with an ending that doesn't work.
 While it was not working I felt a keen disappointment, because the rest of the movie works so well".
 Dave Kehr of The New York Times gave the film a positive review stating, "As in his previous films, Mr. Fessenden carefully blurs the line between psychology and the supernatural, suggesting that each is strongly implicated in the other.
 The rampaging Wendigo may be a manifestation of Miles's incipient Oedipal rage, but at the same time it is a force embedded in nature and history.
 Such abstract notions may put off fans of the genre in its most elemental, slice-and-dice form.
 But for those in search of something different, Wendigo is a genuinely bone-chilling tale".
 Felix Vasquez, Jr. from Cinema Crazed.com gave the film a positive review, praising the film's ending and suspense.
 AllMovie called the film "effectively creepy" and "surprisingly unsettling", "despite its inherent cheesiness".

 Scott Foundas of Variety suggested that "[the film], which should rivet audiences attracted to the more philosophical elements of The Blair Witch Project and The Sixth Sense could build strong word-of-mouth if not misrepresented as a conventional monster movie".
+Roger Ebert also compared it to The Blair Witch Project in his review.